-The children fully immersed themselves in our Ancient Egyptian topic where they have delved into the historical time period and researched different aspects including mummification and the River Nile.
+The children fully immersed themselves in our Ancient Egyptian topic where they delved into the historical time period and researched different aspects including mummification and the River Nile.
 The children developed their teamwork skills when creating their own Egyptian medicine and packaging.
-They loved it and did us proud!
-In addition to this, the children have learnt how to set up a successful fair test during our plants unit and they have answered scientific questions based on their findings.
-They enjoyed creating posters about what plants need to survive for the Science fair.
+They loved it and made us proud.
+In addition to this, the children have learnt how to set up a successful fair test during our plant unit and they have answered scientific questions based on their findings.